 - What is that conference networking thing all about?
 Reflections on the importance of networking in academia and tips on how to do it.

 - For tips on how to engage with social media, see Fostering research impact through engagement with social media and this 8-part blog-post series on social media in academia.

 What do these boot-camps deliver?

 Some Research Deans and Vice Chancelors reading this post might wonder whether to invest in these activities in their own universities.
 For them, an important question might be: do they "deliver the goods" in terms of research output?
 Of course not every participant manages to get their papers published within a reasonable time-frame.
-That said, our first three boot-camps already resulted in more than thirty papers that are either published or under revise & resubmit.
+That said, our first four boot-camps already resulted in nearly fifty papers that are either published or under revise & resubmit.